LispEngineer/fast-atom/README.md

 any thread-safety or other atomicity.
 Hopefully this could be used for fast, mutable data in inner loops or imperative sections of code.

+WORK IN PROGRESS:
+Additionally, a `stable-transient` is provided, which is an enhancement of standard Clojure `transient` which makes the various mutating functions make an in-place modification of the transient.
+Hence, there is no need to wrap `stable-transient`s in `atom`s.
+They have all the key drawbacks of `transient`s, including not being equal, not being able to get their keys, being single-threaded, etc.

 This is currently targeting the Clojure 1.8 `Atom`.
 The Clojure 1.9 `Atom` has different semantics as it implements a different interface (`IAtom2`) which all return both the old and new values of the atom.